socketstream/socketstream/doc/guide/en/client_side_templates.md

 # Client-Side Templates

-SocketStream's client-side templates generate HTML in the browser, allowing SocketStream to send raw, layoutless data over the websocket.
+Client-side templates generate HTML in the browser, allowing SocketStream to send raw, layoutless data over the websocket.
 This not only dramatically reduces bandwidth, but also gives you flexibility to render the data into HTML in any number of ways.

-**NOTE:** This tutorial uses the [Hogan](http://twitter.github.com/hogan.js/) templating library.
-You can configure SocketStream to [use other templating libraries](#), or even [write a wrapper](#) for your own favorite library.

 ### Why use client-side templates?